-Please notify covidmanager@swlaw.edu.
+Please immediately call Southwestern Security at 213.738.5793 and notify covidmanager@swlaw.edu.
 Isolate in your unit for the number of days recommended by the CDC.
 If you must use the common areas, wear a mask and be as brief as possible.
 Do not access other parts of campus.